vaha-am/TSI-Net/README.md

 ## PCA
 After batch effect correction, principal components (PCs) were calculated based on the log₂-transformed, semi-processed LC/MS data to obtain the top 10 PCs.
 These PCs are used in the covariate adjustment step.
 The PCA code implementation can be found in the [PCA directory](./PCA/).

+## Covariate adjustment
+We use a stepwise regression model to adjust the input matrix (in this case, the semi-processed log-transformed LC/MS data) for a predefined set of variables.
+The stepwise regression model consists of:
+  1. Base variables that are always included in the model, regardless of their relationship with the outcome variable.
+  2. Additional variables that are included only if they meet a significance threshold for the outcome variable.

+A separate stepwise regression model is applied to each feature in the input matrix (i.e., each semi-processed LC/MS measurement).
+The same methodology is also applied to the transformed RNA-seq data.
+For more details, please refer to the paper.
+The stepwise regression code implementation can be found in the